 Do Not Fear the Crisis.
 It Will Pass, but You Will Remain.

 What is crisis if not an opportunity disguised as misfortune?
-Obstacles are prizes to our intelligence given to us by God, serving as an encouragement for all of those who do not give up on the accomplishments that have been justifying their existence and seasoning their lives.
-It is when one can best exercise their talents.
+As I have been saying for decades, obstacles are prizes to our intelligence given to us by God, serving as an encouragement for all of those who do not give up on the accomplishments that have been justifying their existences and giving purpose to their lives.
+It is when one can best develop their talents.
 Every difficulty bears within itself a solution, as taught by the ancient and experienced Eastern culture.
 Complaining builds nothing.
 We must fight against discouragement without deceiving the masses.
-If desolate, men and nations either fall as easy prey or rise in insurrection.
+If desolate, people and nations either fall as easy prey or rise in insurrection.

-An unbreakable disposition is the appropriate answer to any crisis. (. . .)
-Let us not forget that—when we remain in God—even adversity shows the most propitious moment to create.
+Strong willingness is the appropriate answer to any crisis. . . .
+Let us not forget that—when we remain in God—even adversity presents itself as the most propitious moment to create.

-There are those who spend years expecting the worst.
-That in itself is enough to fall ill.
-Then why not expect the best and work towards it?
-Thomas Jefferson (1743-1826) warns us against this screaming reality: “How much pain they have cost us, the evils which have never happened!”
-And there’s still that Russian proverb that advises: “Pray to God, but continue to row toward shore”.
+Some people spend years expecting the worst to happen.
+That alone is a good reason to fall sick.
+Why not hope for the best and work to make it happen?
+Thomas Jefferson (1743-1826) calls our attention to a most exuberant truth: “How much pain they have cost us, the evils which have never happened!”
+And there is still that Russian proverb that advises: “Pray to God but continue to row to the shore.”

-My solidarity goes to everyone, the people and government, who face difficulties but do not bring down the flag and yet dignify their families and homeland, surviving in this manner and coming up much stronger and productive.
+I express my solidarity to everyone, the people and government, who face difficulties but do not give up and yet dignify their families and homeland, surviving in this manner and coming up much stronger and productive.
 Our country has strived to defend itself from the troubles that currently threaten other countries.
-A good battle enables us the precious chance to progress.
+A good battle provides us with the precious chance to progress.
 Jesus, however, does not succumb to any crisis.
-Let us direct our plea to Him, invoking His protection.
+Let us direct our plea to Him, asking for His protection.